parham-alvani/entertainment/README.md

 ## Introduction

-We love escape rooms, here we gather the list of the ones we went
+We love escape-rooms, here we gather the list of the ones we went

 ## List